AlaskaAirlines/AuroAngularDemo/PROJECT_SETUP.md

     <ods-button (click)="handleClick()">Hello World</ods-button>
     ```

 1. In `styles.css`, import the Orion Design Tokens from the npm package.
 The design tokens need to be available for the component to render.
     ```css
     @import '~@alaskaairux/orion-design-tokens/dist/tokens/CSSTokenProperties.css';
     ```

+    This example project uses Sass to integrate with the Orion Web Core Stylesheets.
+See `styles.scss` in this project for an example.
+You will need to `npm install @alaskaairux/orion-web-core-style-sheets` for access to the stylesheets.

 1. Run the application with `npm start`.
 The button should render and trigger an alert when clicked.